nicoverbruggen/NickelDissolve/README.md

 # NickelDissolve

 > [!WARNING]
-> **Early release (v0.1) — experimental.** Verified on the Kobo Libra Colour so far (including colour-page handling); other devices are expected to work but haven't been confirmed on hardware.
+> **Early, experimental release (v0.1).** Verified on the Kobo Libra Colour so far (including colour-page handling); other devices are expected to work but haven't been confirmed on hardware.
 Behaviour and configuration may still change.
-It's reversible and shouldn't brick your device — see [Is it safe?](#is-it-safe) — but there are no guarantees.
+It's reversible and shouldn't brick your device (see [Is it safe?](#is-it-safe)), but there are no guarantees.

 > [!NOTE]
-> **Testers wanted!** I'd love confirmation on other Kobo models — especially the Clara Colour, Clara BW, Libra 2, Clara 2E, and Elipsa 2E.
+> **Testers wanted!** I'd love confirmation on other Kobo models, especially the Clara Colour, Clara BW, Libra 2, Clara 2E, and Elipsa 2E.
 If you can try it and report back (a page-turn log helps a lot), please comment on **[issue #1](https://github.com/nicoverbruggen/NickelDissolve/issues/1)**.

 NickelDissolve gives your Kobo a **Kindle-style page-turn animation**: instead of the whole page changing at once, the new page sweeps in from the side as a smooth band-wipe.

+See it in action: **[short demo video](https://www.youtube.com/shorts/viUPrkyF2Yg)**.

 ## What it does